 Religion: An organized belief system based on certain doctrines of faith or a belief in a supreme being or God.
 Organized religion suggests the manner in which people should live and the beliefs that they should accept or reject.

-Reservation: A section of land set aside by the federal government for Native Americans, or for a special purpose.
+Reservation: A section of land set aside by the federal government for Native Americans.

 Reverse Discrimination: A term used by opponents to affirmative action who believe that these policies are causing members of traditionally dominant groups to be discriminated against.

 Same Gender Loving (SGL): A term sometimes used by members of the Black community to express an alternative sexual orientation without relying on terms and symbols of European descent.
 The term emerged in the early 1990’s with the intention of offering Black women who love women and Black men who love men a voice, a way of identifying and being that resonated with the uniqueness of Black culture and life.[xxviii]